Codel1417/Comfort/README.md

 # VRC Comfort   WIP

-VRChat lacks accessibility and comfort options.
-I aim to fix this without resorting to Modifying the client.
+VRChat lacks accessibility and comfort options that I can benefit from.
+I aim to fix this without resorting to modifying the client.
 Why?
 Because I suffer from vision sensitivity and VRChat currently does not offer any accessibility options that I can benefit from.

 ### Why is this needed?